ggangwar/Udacity-DevOps-Capstone/README.md

 ## Steps Taken

 1. Launched an EC2 free tier `ubuntu` instance with a Security Group allowing inbound connection on `22` and `8080` ports.
-Image I used is: ubuntu/images/hvm-ssd/ubuntu-focal-20.04-amd64-server-20201026 (ami-0a4a70bd98c6d6441)
+I used `ubuntu/images/hvm-ssd/ubuntu-focal-20.04-amd64-server-20201026 (ami-0a4a70bd98c6d6441)` image.
 2. Login into EC2 instance using key/pair associated with instance .
 Install softwares using commands mentioned in `environment-setup.sh` file
-3. Open Jenkins using `http://{public IP of EC2}:8080` in browser
+3. Open Jenkins using `http://{public IP of EC2}:8080` in browser.
 4. First time password is obtained using `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`
 5. Select option to install suggested plugin. // Not required if you use 20.0 ubuntu image
 6. When installation is complete, you are prompted to set up the first admin user.
 Create the admin user and make note of both the user and password to use in the future. // Not required if you use 20.0 ubuntu image and default admin user is `admin`